Judges

-Award-winning Welsh poet and author Mike Jenkins will judge our 2025 competition.
+Award-winning Welsh poet and author Mick Evans will judge our 2026 competition.
+This will be our 20th contest, and sadly our final one.

 Note: Unlike some competitions where the judge never gets to see your hard work our judges read every poem submitted.
 We do NOT use any filter judges.